Unraveling the DOT Drug and Alcohol Program: Ensuring Safety in the Transportation Industry

 Adapting to Changes in the DOT Drug and Alcohol Program

 The DOT Drug and Alcohol Program, like all regulatory frameworks, is subject to changes as new research becomes available, societal attitudes shift, and the legislative landscape evolves.
 For example, recent changes to marijuana laws in many states have created new challenges for employers and employees.
-Staying informed and adaptable is key to ensuring ongoing compliance with the program's requirements.
+Staying informed and adaptable is critical to ensuring ongoing compliance with the program's requirements.

 The Future of the DOT Drug and Alcohol Program